-The government pension reforms that have come into effect from April 2015, mean a number of changes to the way in which individuals can access and use their pension savings.
-For anyone considering retirement there is a lot to think about; along with more choice and flexibility, there are other implications such as what tax you might pay, and making sure your money doesn't run out in retirement.
+The government pension reforms that came into effect from April 2015, meant a number of changes to the way in which individuals can access and use their pension savings.
+For anyone considering retirement there is now a lot to think about; along with more choice and flexibility, there are other implications such as what tax you might pay, and making sure your money doesn't run out in retirement.
 It's important that you understand these changes fully, so you can plan how to finance your retirement in the way that best suits your needs and circumstances.

-One of the biggest changes is that anyone aged 55 or over can now access their pension funds however they choose.
+One of the biggest changes made means that anyone aged 55 or over can access their Defined Contribution pension funds however they choose.
 This includes taking all of it as a lump sum, or as a series of lump sums, along with more options on how to take an income in retirement.

-Of course, such far reaching changes in a relatively short space of time has meant that pension providers have faced many challenges in delivering this new flexibility, along with the promise of new products designed to meet changing retirement needs.
+Of course, such far reaching changes meant that pension providers faced many challenges in delivering this new flexibility, along with the promise of new products designed to meet changing retirement needs.

 That said, pension providers still have a duty of care to their customers.
 This means that they need to be sure that you understand the implications of withdrawing your pension fund and have considered your actions carefully.
 Most will insist that you take advice before committing to any decisions, or ensure you understand the implications of not doing so.
 In other words, given the potential pitfalls, they need to be certain that you're making an informed decision.

-So, whilst it hasn't been compulsory to purchase an annuity for some considerable time now, the new pensions freedoms mean that individuals have total flexibility, and can choose how they take their income in retirement from a wide range of options.
+So, whilst it hasn't been compulsory to purchase an annuity for some time now, the new pensions freedoms mean that individuals have total flexibility, and can choose how they take their income in retirement from a wide range of options.
 The following section summarises these options, and full details can be found in the Financial Products section.

 Greater freedom, more choice